digime/digime-sdk-nodejs/guides/read-data-overview.md

 // Store the codeVerifier against the current user, and redirect them to the url returned.
 // This will kick start the authorization process.
+// The session will be used later when triggering a data read.
 ```

 ### Redirect the user